 September 9, 2020

-The main characters who played in the live action Mulan are Liu Yifei who plays as Mulan, Donnie Yen who plays as the commander, Jet Li who plays as the emperor, Gong Li who plays as the witch, Jason Scott Lee who plays as Bori Kahn (the enemy), and Yoson An who plays as Chen Honghui (the love interest).
-Overall this live action film was really different from the original but it was somewhat decent and had a good meaning to it.
+The main characters who played in the live action Mulan are Liu Yifei who plays Mulan, Donnie Yen who plays the commander, Jet Li who plays the emperor, Gong Li who plays the witch, Jason Scott Lee who plays Bori Kahn (the enemy), and Yoson An who plays Chen Honghui (the love interest).
+Overall this live action film was really different from the original, but it was somewhat decent and had a good message.

 Cobra Kai T.V.
 Review: Strike First.
 Strike Hard.